Why is poetry important? Read the 5 reasons that support the importance of poetry in primary school and instill a love for poems in the classroom.

 There tends to be two types of teachers when it comes to poetry.
 Ones who love it and bring it into the classroom freely and often.
 Then there are others who stay clear.
 This may be because they don’t think it fits with the curriculum and what they are teaching.
 They may not “have time” to fit it in.
 Or they may not enjoy poetry themselves and this prevents them from introducing it in the classroom.

 If the love is not there *yet* for you, I give you this challenge.
 Give it a try!
 Open a book of poems.
 Read the odd poem to your class.
 Find a poem that goes along with your classroom theme and share.
 Ask children about their experiences with poetry and how it makes them feel.

-Why Teach Poetry In Primary School
+Why is Poetry Important In Primary School

 Poetry has a place in our curriculum.
 It can be taught as part of reading, writing, and language lessons and it fits easily into classroom themes, projects, and celebrations.
 It can add additional value to our studies.
 Poem of the week activities can be easily implemented to strengthen language arts lessons.